MfgOpen/.github/profile/README.md

 :computer: **Providing open-source alternatives for key, fundamental digital technologies for engineering and manufacturing.**

-:classical_building: **Develop freely-accessible, open technical standards that compete with International Organization for Standardization (ISO) standards.**
+:classical_building: **Develop freely-accessible, open technical standards that compete with International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) standards.**

 :handshake: **Supporting other professional engineering organizations and open-source efforts that overlap with our mission.**